321 Education Bldg.

-- Ph.D., Educational Leadership (concentration in Research and Evaluation Methodologies), University of Florida, 2015
+Ph.D., Educational Leadership (concentration in Research & Evaluation Methodologies);

-Jasmine B. Ulmer (Ph.D., University of Florida) is an assistant professor in the College of Education at Wayne State University in Detroit.
+Jasmine B. Ulmer (Ph.D., University of Florida) is an assistant professor at Wayne State University in Detroit.
 Within the College of Education, she teaches and directs the doctoral track in qualitative inquiry.
-Her current research develops place-based methodologies and pedagogies.
-In so doing, her work operates at the intersection of visual anthropology, gender and women's studies, and qualitative methodologies.
-An ongoing project, for example, connects images and writing with everyday life; this is situated within the broader goal of exploring the ecologies in which students live and learn.
-She frequently draws from critical and post-critical theories in her inquiries, which aim to foster a more inclusive and peaceful world.
+Her program of research develops inclusive inquiry methodologies and pedagogies.
+She locates her work at the intersection of qualitative inquiry and visual communications, aiming to foster a more diverse, inclusive, peaceful world.

-Prior to entering post-secondary education, she served as a National Board Certified Teacher, instructional coach, and classroom policy fellow at the U.S. Department of Education.
-She recently received the faculty teaching award from her college, as well as the Early Career Award from the measurement and research division of the American Educational Research Association.
-She will be a 2017 WSU Humanities Center Faculty Fellow, a visiting scholar at Appalachian State University, and a visiting scholar at Ghent University in Belgium.
+Prior to entering post-secondary education, she served as an instructional coach, National Board Certified Teacher, and classroom policy fellow at the United States Department of Education.
+She has been recognized with the faculty teaching award from her college, as well as the Early Career Award from Division D, the measurement and research division of the American Educational Research Association.
+In addition, she has been a WSU Humanities Center Faculty Fellow, a visiting scholar at Appalachian State University, and a visiting scholar at Ghent University in Belgium.